Goldenone2/Hamilton-s-Frog-GBS/Jitter.md

 ## Descriptive Statistics
-I calculate these for the species overall, and by population.
+I calculated these for the species overall, and by population.
 ``` r
 mean(Het$Prop.Het)
 ```